microsoft/knossos-ksc/README.md

 ### Syntax of .ks files

 See [the ksc syntax primer](test/ksc/syntax-primer.ks) for an introduction to the syntax of `.ks` files.
+[The ksc test directory](test/ksc) provides more examples of the constructs available when writing `.ks` files.

-In the compiler the syntax is defined by the parser in [`Parse.hs`](src/ksc/Parse.hs) and the pretty-printer in [`Lang.hs`](src/ksc/Lang.hs).  `testRoundTrip` in [`Main.hs`](src/ksc/Main.hs) checks that they agree.
+In the compiler, the IR is defined in [`Lang.hs`](src/ksc/Lang.hs).
+The syntax is defined by the parser in [`Parse.hs`](src/ksc/Parse.hs) and the pretty-printer in [`Lang.hs`](src/ksc/Lang.hs).  `testRoundTrip` in [`Main.hs`](src/ksc/Main.hs) checks that they agree.